nathankuipa25/AJA/README.md

 - Select a date of birth with a date picker
 - Calculates age in years, months, and days
 - Handles leap years and varying month lengths
-- Lightweight and easy to extend
+- Lightweight and easy

-## Screenshots

-Add screenshots in the `assets/` or `docs/` folder and reference them here:
+#Screenshots

 ![Eja Main Screen](screenshots/Screenshot_20250820-120725.png)
 ![Eja Date Picker](docs/screenshot-datepicker.png)